'Wherever there is a human being, there is an opportunity for kindness.'

 · They will progressively develop key skills over the years in using and interpreting different information sources, extending their specialist vocabulary as they do so.

-· They will learn to formulate opinions and handle controversial issues in order to discuss different beliefs and backgrounds.
+· As they move through the school they will learn to formulate opinions and handle controversial issues in order to discuss different beliefs and backgrounds.

-· Pupils will ultimately learn to celebrate diversity and leave Princes Risborough Primary School recognising what we hold in common, respecting shared human values, while maintaining their own faith and beliefs.
+· Pupils will ultimately learn to celebrate diversity and leave Princes Risborough Primary School recognising what we hold in common, respecting shared human values, while reflecting and maintaining their own faith and beliefs.